python-poetry/poetry/docs/_index.md

 ```bash
 curl -sSL https://install.python-poetry.org | python3 - --git https://github.com/python-poetry/poetry.git@master
 ````
+If you want to install different versions of poetry in parallel, a good approach is the installation with pipx and suffix.

 {{< /step >}}
 {{< step >}}
 **Add Poetry to your PATH**